2TallTyler/improved_town_industries/README.md

 * Includes industry tile objects for visual expansion and decoration.
 * Houses produce Waste instead of Mail.

-## Limitations

-* This industry set is designed for Temperate climate only, since it doesn't include snow sprites and Forest sprites are always snow-covered in Sub-Arctic climate.

 ## Translations

 * English